 Term Definition Assumption of a legal debt The act of taking over payments for and being legally assigned for someone else's legal debt.
 Compensation Something given or received in exchange for services, property, debt, or loss.
 Equity Value Means the current market value of a resource less any outstanding loans, mortgages, liens, or legal debts.
 Oral Contract A legally binding agreement made verbally.
 Oral contracts are only legally binding for one year in Arizona.
 NOTE To be considered valid, full payment must be received within one year of the date of the oral contract.
 Personal Care Services Also called Attendant Care services.
-A list of these services is available in section 1240 of the AHCCCS Medical Policy Manual ; Valid Contract To be considered valid, a contract must meet all of the following: Specify the items or type of services to be provided, how often they will be provided, and the amount of time to be spent providing each service; Was executed by the customer or the customer's legal representative; NOTE A representative cannot sign the agreement and also be the one paid for providing services, unless the document that provides the representative's legal authority to act for the customer specifically states that the representative can self-contract to provide services; Written contracts must be signed and dated by the person providing the items or services, and the customer or the customer's legal representative; Payments are or were made according to the terms of the contract;
+A list of these services is available in section 1240 of the

-Personal care contracts must also meet both of the following:

-Is not an agreement for a spouse to provide services to the other spouse, or for a parent to provide services for a minor child; and payment for the contract is a house.

-Provide for payment at least monthly while services are being provided, unless the amount or form of payment is not available at the time services are provided - for example, if the
+Personal care contracts must also meet both of the following: Is not an agreement for a spouse to provide services to the other spouse, or for a parent to provide services for a minor child; and Provide for payment at least monthly while services are being provided, unless the amount or form of payment is not available at the time services are provided - for example, if the payment for the contract is a house.